 In the early days, I spent most of my time sanding down and painting doors, station signs, awnings and cast iron guttering, all in the original Great Western Railway colours.
 I also helped the more experienced workers with bigger jobs such as repairing the station roof, refurbishing the waiting room and renovating the wooden footbridge.
 We visited disused railway stations or derelict buildings to recover artifacts from a bygone age.
 I sometimes romanticized about a society that I imagined to be very different to recession hit Britain in the early 1980s.
 The enamel signs advertised products from an era when life was cosier and simpler.
 The brown leather suit cases stacked on the wooden platform trolleys, and the posters of the English Riviera, conjured up images of people flocking en masse to the coast during the factory fortnight.
 The large silver milk churns told a story of self-sufficient communities living from fresh local produce transported along this rural branch line.

 The two main stations were at either end of the Severn Valley Railway (SVR) – Bridgnorth in Shropshire and Bewdley in Worcestershire.
 This was before the line was extended to Kidderminster.
 Before the Bewdley bypass was built.
 Actually, it was before so many things.
-I thought Bewdley was the more impressive station, however, Bridgnorth boasted the biggest collection of steam engines and was home to some of the most influential characters on the railway.
+I thought Bewdley was the more impressive station, despite Bridgnorth being home to the biggest collection of steam engines and most influential characters on the railway.
 It wasn’t until my first Bewdley versus Bridgnorth football game that I came into contact with them.
 In a field beside the Ship Inn at Highley – a neutral station and venue – I scored the winning goal for Bewdley.
 The evening that followed was legendary!
 The steam engine puffed gently through the midnight valley with a single coach in which the victorious team drank homemade ale and sang rousing songs that had me smiling and giggling for days and weeks to come!

 I often felt that the best moments were when the public had gone home.
 Strolling around the station late at night could be a solitary and yet stirring experience.
 The moonlight reflection in the polished engine that was gently hissing and creaking as it cooled down from a hard days work.
 The relative peace and quiet would be gently broken by the dull thud of ash dropping from the engine into the concrete pit between the tracks.
 The gas lamps from the station and the signal boxes would flicker in the mist to create a sense of anticipation of the train that may soon arrive.